2023 Tunbridge Wells Borough Council election

 The 2023 Tunbridge Wells Borough Council election took place on 4 May 2023 to elect members of Tunbridge Wells Borough Council in Kent, England.
 This was on the same day as other local elections across England.

+The council's detailed declarations recorded 26,575 ballot papers issued from an electorate of 71,657, an overall turnout of 37.1%.

 The council remained under no overall control, being led by a coalition of the Liberal Democrats, local party the Tunbridge Wells Alliance, Labour and an independent councillor, led by Ben Chapelard of the Liberal Democrats.
 The council remained under no overall control after the election and continued to be run by the same coalition.